MichelLalancette/SenseFieldFormatter/README.md

 ## **Comma Position** ##

-Places the comma either at the start or end of line.
+Places the comma either at the start or end of the line.

 ## **Field Delimiter** ##